Griekspoor wins maiden ATP World Tour title in Pune, pips Bonzi in close final | Sports-Games

 A boisterous crowd behind him, Griekspoor slotted a lob perfectly from the baseline, Bonzi chased in vain and the Dutch had his first break of the match as it sent the crowd into a frenzy.

-Coming out serving for the set, Griekspoor too faced a breakpoint when Bonzi placed a service return winner at 30-all but the Dutch player saved that and closed the set with a forehand winner down the line.
+Coming out serving for the set, Griekspoor too faced a breakpoint when Bonzi placed a service return winner at 30-all but the Dutchman saved that and closed the set with a forehand winner down the line.

 In the decider, it was Bonzi who dropped his serve first in the third game.
 A low lob winner handed Griekspoor his first break chance and Bonzi helped him with a double fault.